 Background

 In Canada, about 1/3 of people diagnosed with HIV are youth.
-In Kenya, young people between the ages of 15 and 24 living with HIV constitute 15% of the total 1.5 million people living with HIV and AIDS in the country.
-Street-involved youth (SIY) and youth experiencing housing insecurity are at heightened risk of acquiring HIV as a result of injection drug use, polysubstance use, exchange and/or commercial sex, sexual violence, and being or having been trafficked.
-Despite recent advances in HIV and AIDS prevention and treatment, there is a dearth of knowledge about the services tailored towards populations of street-involved youth (SIY), especially if these youths are in smaller cities, identify as lesbian, gay, bisexual, transgender, queer,and/or Two-Spirited (LGBTQ2S), or live in low- and middle-income countries.
+In Kenya, young people between the ages of 15 and 24 living with HIV constitute 15% of the total 1.5 million people living with HIV and AIDS in the country and make up almost half of new HIV diagnoses annually.
+Street-connected youth and youth experiencing housing insecurity are at heightened risk of acquiring HIV as a result of injection drug use, polysubstance use, transactional and/or commercial sex, sexual violence, and trafficking.
+Despite recent advances in HIV and AIDS prevention and treatment, there is a dearth of knowledge about the services tailored towards populations of street-connected youth, especially those who live in smaller cities, identify as Two-Spirited, lesbian, gay, bisexual, transgender, and queer (LGBTQ2S+), and live in low- and middle-income countries.

 Importance of the study

-In many ways, social and economic inequities lie at the heart of the HIV epidemic globally.
-Manifested through poverty, sex and gender disparities, race and other structural inequities, these inequities often result in addictions, homelessness, family violence, and violence against women and children more broadly.
-Often with nowhere else to go and seeking alternatives to what they are leaving, children and youth migrate to streets all over the world as a mechanism to survive.
-The primary pathways into homelessness for young people globally overlap to some extent with key determinants of HIV risk.
-HIV and hepatitis C epidemics have been intense and relatively well documented among SIY who inject drugs in Vancouver, Montreal, elsewhere in North America, Europe and Asia.
+Social and economic inequities lie at the heart of the HIV epidemic globally.
+Poverty, sex and gender disparities, homophobia, transphobia, racism and other structural inequalities can result in addictions, homelessness, family violence, and violence against women and children more broadly.
+With nowhere else to go, children and youth migrate to streets all over the world as a mechanism to survive and to seek alternatives to what they are leaving.
+The primary pathways into homelessness for young people globally overlap with key determinants of HIV risk and there continue to be well-documented HIV and hepatitis C epidemics among street-connected youth who inject drugs in Vancouver, Toronto, and elsewhere in North America.

 Methodology